merkle-open/generator-nitro/app/templates/README.md

     /Example/css/skins/example-skinname.css
     /Example/js/skins/example-skinname.js

-Different data variantions has to be placed in the `data` folder:
+Different data variantions has to be placed in the `_data` folder:

-    /Example/data/example-variant.json
+    /Example/_data/example-variant.json

 ### Creating Components & Skins with yo